 In February 2020 I was awarded an honourable mention in Susanna Leonard Hill’s Valentiny writing contest for ‘My Piggy Valentine’, then received an honourable mention for ‘Best in Rhyme’ in Ciara O’Neal and Kaitlyn Leann Sanchez’ #SpringFlingkidlit contest for a rhyming entry called ‘Sing for Spring’.

-I was longlisted for the WriteMentor Children’s Novel Award 2020 and this year I’ve reached the shortlist (woo–hoo!!)
+I was longlisted for the WriteMentor Children’s Novel Award 2020 and in 2021 I reached the shortlist (woo-hoo!!)

-I recently joined a great group of writers on Facebook called the Children’s Writers Group – they are yet another example of how amazing and supportive the kidlit writing community is!
+In 2021 I also joined a great group of writers on Facebook called the Children’s Writers Group – they are yet another example of how amazing and supportive the kidlit writing community is!
 I recently entered one of their competitions and got 1st place!! (woo-hoo again!!)

-Visit my blog page for my thoughts and tips, as a new author illustrator, on the process of preparing an illustrated picture book for submission to agents.
+Visit my blog page for my thoughts and tips, as an author illustrator, on the process of preparing an illustrated picture book for submission to agents.